 A great article by Yochai Benkler, originally published at Daedalus, the Journal of the American Academy of Arts & Sciences: “If we are to preserve the democratic and creative promise of the Internet, we must continuously diagnose control points as they emerge and devise mechanisms of recreating diversity of constraint and degrees of freedom in...
 Continue reading →

-The post Essay of the Day: An Introduction to Generative Justice appeared first on P2P Foundation.
+The post Essay of the Day: Degrees of Freedom, Dimensions of Power appeared first on P2P Foundation.

-The post Interview with ‘Monsters of the Machine’ Artist, Eugenio Tisselli appeared first on P2P Foundation.
+The post Essay of the Day: Libre-Currency for Sustainable Social Change appeared first on P2P Foundation.

 An article by Tomas Diez, originally published at Medium: “The proposal did not get through the second phase due to the ‘lack of impact and concretion’.
 We believe that this project needs to happen, and we will make it happen.
 Introduction: There is a pressing need to reimagine cities and how they operate in order...
 Continue reading →

 The post Fab City Prototypes – Designing and making for the real world appeared first on P2P Foundation.